cyclingwithelephants/devs-on-a-boat/docs/considerations.md

 ---

 # Considerations for feasability.
+-   Getting a boat

+-   Maintaining the boat, and living during haul-out

--   power
+-   Power

--   internet connectivity
+-   Internet connectivity

     -   speed